FOCUS AREAS - CHILD UPBRINGING IN NORWAY

 Everyone – children and adults – need to be seen and understood.
 It is important for the child’s development that, within certain limits,follow their own ideas instead of being imposed on activities of others.
 Make sure you do not go too fast and override the child.
 Give it time to come up with its own initiatives.
 This does not mean that it is the child who will control you!

-Talk with your child about things that obsess him/her
+Talk with your children about things that interest them

 Even shortly after birth, it is possible to initiate an emotional conversation with eye contact, smile and exchange of gestures and joyful utterances.
 You can comment positively about what the child is doing or is concerned.
 The child responds with joyful utterances.